nerdErg/GoodForm/tutorial/06-CustomizeLookAndFeel.md

 Let's customize the JobApplicationController to generate a PDF of the entered form.

-Let's include the pdfRenderingService within the controller override the submit() method:
+Let's include the pdfRenderingService within the controller and override the submit() method:
 ```groovy
 class JobApplicationController extends FormController {